annalisa144/reverdecer/_posts/2018-10-19-best-bed-when-you-sleep-in-a-van.md

 title: Best bed when you sleep in a van with pets
 date: '2018-11-13 06:00:00'
 image: bed_.jpg
-tags: vanlife vandwelling diy how to make your own bed for living in a van camper rv camping
+tags: vanlife vandwellers diy how to make your own bed for living in a van camper rv camping
 categories: vandwelling
 layout: post